We’re wishing you all the best this Canada Day - BC Local News

 For these reasons and more, there is plenty worth celebrating on Canada Day.
 In fact, there is a lot for each of us to celebrate, on July 1 and throughout the year.

-Whether you mark the day by celebrating with family, friends, or complete strangers via our new virtual realities, the team here at the Langley Advance Times wants to take this moment to wish you the very best for July 1 and the year ahead.
+Whether you mark the day by celebrating with family, friends, or complete strangers via our new virtual realities, the team here at the Maple Ridge-Pitt Meadows News wants to take this moment to wish you the very best for July 1 and the year ahead.

 Whatever you have planned today, please take this sentiment with you.

-Know that your local news team – which is dedicated to bringing you information about our hometown of Langley – is proud to have been part of this community for coming up on 90 years now and we are excited to continue serving you well into the future.
+Know that your local news team – which is dedicated to bringing you information about our hometown of Maple Ridge & Pitt Meadows – is proud to have been part of this community for almost 40 years now and we are excited to continue serving you well into the future.

 From our family, to yours, Happy Canada Day everyone!